nest/nest-simulator/doc/htmldoc/hpc/mpi_processes.rst

    For general details on pinning options in OpenMPI see `the HPC wiki article <https://hpc-wiki.info/hpc/Binding/Pinning>`_.
    The `Slurm documentation <https://slurm.schedmd.com/mpi_guide.html#open_mpi>`_  contains additional options for running MPI.

-In addition, you can consider the number of physical processors (also known as  CPUs) you are using.
+In addition, you can consider the number of processors (also known as  CPUs) you are using.
 See :ref:`overview_hardware`.

-.. list-table:: Process to (CPU) processor scenarios
+.. list-table:: Number of processes X the threads per cores
   :header-rows: 1

   * - Scenario
     - Description
-  * - Less processes than processors
+  * - Is less than number of cores
     - Resources may be underutilized.
-  * - One process per processor
+  * - Is equal to the number of cores
     - Resources are fully utilized
-  * - More processes than processors
+  * - Is greater than the number of cores
     - Resources are oversubscribed

 In the first two scenarios, the simulation may show better performance because it will not be slowed by processes interfering